baedert/corebird/Spec.markdown

 ## Consider
 * Let the user choose an application for opening images/videos
     * youtube-viewer
+* Open profiles, tweets, etc. in a second column in the main window

 ## Feature completion
 * <s>Highlight &  implement links in tweets</s>